-When a campaign or expeditionary medal is required, a veteran's DD Form 214, or DD Form-214, member 4 copy showing the award of an Armed Forces Campaigncampaign or Expeditionary Medalexpeditionary medal is acceptable proof.
-The DD Form 214 Postal Service does not have to require that the DD Form 214 show the name of the theater or country of service for which that medal was awarded.
+When a campaign or expeditionary medal is required, a veteran's DD Form 214-, or DD 214 member 4 copy showing the award of an Armed Forces cCampaign or expeditionary mMedal is acceptable proof.
+The Postal Service does not require that the DD Form 214 does not have to show the name of the theater or country of service for which that medal was awarded.